-- Council will respond to matters that enhance safety of community, however, it will not consider individual community requests for public place CCTV applications in a particular area. - Public Place CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council as part of the formal decision making process. - Cameras approved within a precinct that are not installed due to funding shortfall may be added at a later stage through the delegated authority of the CEO. - CCTV implementation will only be considered in conjunction with and after the determination of a holistic design response to safety. - A strategic approach to CCTV implementation, and renewal will be applied through Council's Public Space Portfolio Asset Management Plan. - Any surveillance response must be deemed proportionate to the presenting issues and remain consistent with applicable laws. - The surveillance area must be identified and supported by Victoria Police as an area with significant and sustained criminal and or antisocial behaviour that is measurable through crime statistics or other verifiable data. - For public place CCTV systems to be considered, a community safety audit must have occurred involving stakeholders which include Victoria Police, residents, traders, community services organisations and businesses.
-Also, a safety audit action plan will have been implemented and evaluated. - Camera locations will be guided by the advice of Victoria Police and CCTV design and privacy experts in order to maximise surveillance priorities and minimise impact on community. - Where possible, Council will seek to minimise the impact CCTV locations on significant trees and the tree canopy in keeping with the intent of the Greening Port Phillip Strategy 2010. - Council will consider design aesthetic in the delivery of CCTV infrastructure in the urban setting. - Council will maintain a public place CCTV asset register that records camera type, camera location, camera view and anticipated renewal date. - CCTV infrastructure will be designed to minimise materials and energy use. - CCTV infrastructure will be co-located with other infrastructure where feasible and materials will be recycled at end-of-life.
+- Public Placed CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council as part of the formal decision making process. - Cameras approved within a precinct that are not installed due to funding shortfall may be added at a later stage through the delegated authority of the CEO. - CCTV implementation will only be considered in conjunction with and after the determination of a holistic design response to safety. - Any surveillance response must be deemed proportionate to the presenting issues and remain consistent with applicable laws. - The surveillance area must be identified and supported by Victoria Police as an area with significant and sustained criminal and or antisocial behaviour that is measurable through crime statistics or other verifiable data. - For public place CCTV systems to be considered, a community safety audit must have occurred involving stakeholders which include Victoria Police, residents, traders, community services organisations and businesses.
+Also, a safety audit action plan will have been implemented and evaluated. - Camera locations will be guided by the advice of Victoria Police and CCTV design and privacy experts in order to maximise surveillance priorities and minimise impact on community. - Where possible, Council will seek to minimise the impact CCTV locations on significant trees and the tree canopy in keeping with the intent of the Greening Port Phillip Strategy 2010. - · Council will consider design aesthetic in the delivery of CCTV infrastructure in the urban setting. - Council will maintain a public place CCTV asset register that records camera type, camera location, camera view and anticipated renewal date. - CCTV infrastructure will be designed to minimise materials and energy use. - CCTV infrastructure will be co-located with other infrastructure where feasible and materials will be recycled at end-of-life.